aggressivex/puppet-httpd/README.md

-#Aggressivex module for Httpd (Apache2)
+# Aggressivex puppet module for Httpd (Apache2)

 ## This module is in development process don't use for production stage

+**Features defined here are still missing.**

-This module provides a installation of apache and its virtualhosts
+This module provides a installation of apache and its virtualhosts for CentOS/EL

-## Features
+## Features - in dev process!

-    - Setup httpd
+    - Setup httpd & ensure running.
+    - Apache configuration file generator
-    - Httpd.conf configurable 100% generated.
+    - Httpd.conf customizable 100% generated.
-    - Possiblity to add Vhost/s options 100% configurables.
+    - Possiblity to add Vhost/s 100% customizables.
+    - Vhosts files organized on each porject tree.
+    - Vhosts batch definition in one hash.

 ## Basic usage